Monmouth Park Racetrack: Long Branch Racetrack

 Three different buildings have been called Monmouth Park throughout the years.
 The original thoroughbred racing track was opened by the Monmouth Park Association on July 30, 1870 in Eatontown, New Jersey to increase summer tourism for communities along the Jersey Shore.
 Monmouth Park early on earned the nickname as the "Newmarket of America" due to the excellence of its racing.
 However, after three years of being open financial issues caused the track to close.

 In 1878, the track was bought by David D. Withers, George L. Lorillard, James Gordon Bennett, Jr., and George P. Wetmore.
 The men spent four years renovating the grounds and grandstand and reopened Monmouth Park in 1882.
 From 1882 to 1890, the track increased in popularity and as a result, a new racetrack was constructed next to the original.
 The new racetrack opened in 1890 becoming the second Monmouth Park.
 However, legislation proposed in 1891 and enacted in 1894 barred parimutuel betting in New Jersey, and the track closed its doors.
 In May 1894, the Township Committee at Eatontown, New Jersey ordered the seizure and sale of the Monmouth Park Association's grandstand and other property for the payment of back taxes and on May 7 was sold at a public auction.

 Some of the major races held at the Long Branch track included the Champion Stakes, Junior Champion Stakes, Freehold Stakes and the Monmouth Cup.
 The United States Department of the Army later constructed Fort Monmouth on the site of the former racetrack.

 Monmouth Park Jockey Club

+In 1939, the State of New Jersey re-legalized parimutuel horse race betting.
 In 1946, the New Jersey Legislature passed a bill providing for state regulation of horse racing.
 The bill was championed by Amory L. Haskell, who led the legislative charge to once again permit wagering on horse racing in New Jersey and Philip H. Iselin, a New York City textile magnate.
 They also had the backing of Reeve Schley, Joseph M. Roebling, John M. MacDonald, Townsend B. Martin, and James Cox Brady, Jr. The current Monmouth Park, now called the Monmouth Park Jockey Club, opened on June 19, 1946.
 Thoroughbred racing was back at the facility after a 53-year hiatus with 18,724 in attendance.